paps/api-store/store/DEV/Facebook Page Reviews Collector DEV/Facebook Page Reviews Collector DEV.md

 Add in the Spreadsheet URL textbox the link of a Google spreadsheet with this same format **(Share option must be OPEN)**.

-Your spreadsheet should contain a list of Facebook Event URLs (**one link per row**).
+Your spreadsheet should contain a list of Facebook Page URLs (**one link per row**).

 You can specify the name of the column that contains the profile links.
 Simply enter the column name in the next text field.
-You can also enter a single Facebook event URL directly in the field.
+You can also enter a single Facebook page URL directly in the field.

 # Click on Launch & Enjoy!